firstname.lastname@example.org - 360.442.2311

-Students will find new, used, and rentable textbooks, reference materials, general supplies, computer software, art and engineering supplies, gifts, LCC signature clothing, other LCC logo items, and much more at the LCC Bookstore.
+Students will find new, used, and rentable textbooks, reference materials, general supplies, computer software, art and engineering supplies, gifts, LCC signature clothing, other LCC logo items, and much more at the LCC Bookstore, located on the first floor in the Student Center.
 A book buyback is held during finals week of each quarter.
 The Bookstore is also open to the public.
 Check the quarterly class schedule for hours and buyback dates.
-Students can also order books online.
+Students can also order books online at lowercolumbia.edu/bookstore.
 The Bookstore’s primary goal is to serve students and the staff welcomes suggestions about new products and services.
-See below for contact and other important information.

 The Career Center has multiple resources to assist students, graduates and community members in developing personalized career/education plans or to find a job.
 Several tools are available to help students identify careers that best match their interests, skills, and abilities.
 Online career information resources provide details about job duties, education requirements, working conditions, wages and occupational demand for specific work fields.